A place to take your feet off the pegs and relax for a while!

 Devastated but not ready to give up, we convinced our postmaster Dick Deschaine to let us temporarily install the monument in front of the post office, but that still left us without an actual park.
 The Town came to the rescue and offered us a piece of land for back taxes.
-I assembled a group of civic-minded individuals and create a non-profit organization (501 (c) (3)).
+I assembled a group of civic-minded individuals and created a non-profit organization (501 (c) (3)).
 With a proper board and all the legal documents in place, I brought up the offer the Town had made to sell us the land.
-I then partnered with one of the directors and purchased the land for $4800 with the stipulation that the association would repay us when funds would come available.
+I then partnered with one of the directors and purchased the land for $4800 with the stipulation that the association would repay us when funds became available.

 In 2012, Charles Lamb from Richmond, VA, (a habitual visitor of the park and one of our benefactors), challenged me to raise $35,000 towards buying the abandoned building adjacent to the park.
 We need the parking space.
-If I raised $35,000 he would donate $35,000.
+If I raised $35,000, he would donate $35,000.
 I took the challenge and started a massive fundraising drive.
 The Madawaska Four Corners Park finally collected $35,900 to match Charles’s contribution.
-When I proudly called him that we had succeeded he said, “Joe, the check is in the mail”.
+When I proudly called him that we had succeeded, he said, “Joe, the check is in the mail.”

-In 2017, with the generosity of the community and visitors through fundraisers, donations, and the kindness of local contractors we were able to construct a well-needed Welcome Center that houses a handicap-accessible restroom, a tourist/information center, and a boutique that offers Four Corners Park merchandise and Maine Souvenirs.
+In 2017, with the generosity of the community and visitors through fundraisers, donations, and the kindness of local contractors, we were able to construct a well-needed Welcome Center that houses a handicap-accessible restroom, a tourist/information center, and a boutique that offers Four Corners Park merchandise and Maine Souvenirs.

 Madawaska Four Corners Park Association,